opaliss/classification/README.md

 1. Mushrooms - decide if a mushroom is edible or poisonous.
 2. Restaurant - decide if the customer will eat at a restaurant based on his habits.
 3. Animals - decide if an animal is a mammal or not.
-4. Zoo - classify the animals in groups.
+4. Zoo - classify the animals in the following groups: 'shellfish', 'amphibian', 'bird', 'insect', 'mammal', 'fish', 'reptile'.
 5. MNIST Fashion - classify the fashion items.

 * Note: these datasets can be found in `ml_lib/aima_data`.